adrashid/posits_verification/README.md

-HOL Light code for the verification of posits
+HOL Light code and Technical Report for the verification of Universal Numbers